redhataccess/pantheon/README.md

 1. In the pull request comment field, enter `@redhataccess/pantheon-developers Please review for technical completeness and accuracy`.
 1. Click **Create new pull request**.

 For code pull requests, one or more developers review the pull request.
-For documentation pull requests, the developers review the pull request for technical accuracy and documentation team members review the pull request for clarity and consistency and compliance with necessary standards.
+For documentation pull requests, the developers review the pull request for technical accuracy and documentation team members review the pull request for clarity, consistency, and compliance with necessary standards.

 ### The review process